 Lastly, the midsole contributes to bringing you the most comfort during each hike.
 Mostly, this is due to the PU and EVA-type midsoles which have been known to provide molded comfort around your feet.

 Your ankles are vital to your hiking trip; if you didn’t know, a messed-up ankle can mess up your experience, and you want to avoid that.
 Therefore, on the trail, you need ankle support and protection.

 The good news is that many hiking boots have an ankle coverage design, where the top of the hiking boot is higher than regular shoes.
 Typically, manufacturers refer to this as high-cut, mid-cut, or low-cut designs

 Plus, some hiking boots are higher than others, due to the shaft height.
 In addition, their levels of protection differ as well.
 Some, like high-cut designs, tend to offer the most protection for your ankle.

 Moreover, they can also prevent sand or debris from getting into your hiking boots.
-Nevertheless, mid-cut hiking boots or higher hiking boots with ankle padding can as well prevent desert sand from getting into your footwear.
+Nevertheless, mid-cut hiking boots or higher hiking boots with ankle padding can also prevent desert sand from getting into your footwear.

 So how does the ankle coverage design protect your ankle?
 First, they provide ankle support for you on the trail; and of course, no one likes to be in pain when hiking.
 A twisted or painful ankle could make your hiking experience terrible and more stressful.